 Every resident has their own bedroom and en-suite, but there are communal areas to be enjoyed including lounges, dining rooms and outdoor spaces.
 Care is provided by a team of carers and other healthcare professionals around the clock within the care home.

-- Some residents will be able to leave the care home and go out in the local community if they are independent and require no support.
+Some residents will be able to leave the care home and go out into the local community, if they are independent and require no support.

-- One-to-one care cannot be achieved in a care home setting – each carer will typically care for up to 6 residents in a care home, sometimes more depending on the homes approach to
+One-to-one care cannot be achieved in a care home setting – each carer will typically care for up to six6 residents in a care home and sometimes more, depending on the home’s approach to quality of care.

-- Care home residents are sadly more likely to have a fall or be admitted to hospital than if you were receiving one-to-one care in your own home.
+Care home residents are sadly more likely to have a fall or be admitted to a hospital, than if they were receiving one-to-one care in their own homes.
 Reports also suggest that infection rates are rising in care home settings, where lack of mobility puts you at greater risk of pressure sores and urinary tract infections.

 The cost of a care home can vary significantly depending on the standards of care and the environment, as well as the location of the care home.
 Care homes are typically more expensive in the South East of England.
 If nursing care or specialist care of conditions is needed, then the weekly fee can be considerably higher.
 When considering a care home, it is important to ask them what is included in the weekly fee as there are generally optional extras, such as trips or hairdressing all of which can add up over the course of a year.

 The weekly cost of receiving quality, award-winning care in a care home can range from £1,600 to £2,000 per week, depending on the level of care provided and the room you choose in the home.
 Also, if you are a couple receiving care in a care home, the cost is typically double as you will be required to have two rooms.